Jondolf/Jondolf/README.md

 ## Highlights

-Below are a few of my bigger projects amd achievemnts.
+Below are a few of my bigger projects.

 ### Gamitopia 🌴